-(optional-purchase MMC/SD Card, Screen Snapshot view only)
+(optional-purchase MMC/SD Card, Snapshot and

+Recording View only)

-Delete Image allows you to delete a single screen capture image from the Screen Snapshot View.
-This menu option is only available when you have an optional-purchase MMC/SD card installed and you are in Screen Snapshot view.
+Delete Image allows you to delete a single screen capture image from the Snapshot and Recording View.
+This menu option is only available when you have an optional-purchase MMC/SD card installed and you are in Snapshot and Recording View and you have selected an image thumbnail.